renber/mantisbt-plugin-hotfixversionsupport/README.md

 ![Hotfix overview page provided by the plugin](/img/hotfix_overview.png?raw=true)

+## Usage

+For supported projects the sidebar entry *Hotfixes* will be available which navigates to the hotfix overview page.
+There all hotfix versions which have been associated with tickets are shown in a Roadmap/Changelog like list.
+Currently the versions are sorted naturally (by using PHP's ´´´natsort´´´), no dates can be specified.
+For each hotfix versions, issues which have either *Target hotfix*, *Fixed in hotfix* or both set to the corresponding version are listed.
+Issues which have a value for *Fixed in hotfix* are considered completed for the hotfix (i.e. striked out), independent of the actual issues status value.

 ## Installation

 As usual, copy the plugin folder HotfixVersionSupport to your mantis installation's plugin directory.
 Enable the plugin in Mantis's Plugin management page.